 In some states regulations for intrastate operations are different.
 For example, in California, if you operate a truly intrastate fleet you will trigger DOT regs with just 10 passengers which will require your drivers to have a CDL, even if you are a non-profit organization such as a church.
 Drivers in an intrastate or interstate passenger carrier fleet who reside and drive in California are required to have a CDL endorsement on their license, which triggers record keeping requirements for your company.
 This gets confusing for all concerned.

 Looking at this from a Federal standpoint (again, states will have different requirements for intrastate operations), there are exceptions to some DOT regulations when payment is indirect and the vehicle is designed to haul 9 to 15 passengers.
 This means that if your company does not transport passengers for a direct fee, but rather may transport passengers as part of a tour package, or as an incidental part of what you are doing without charging a separate fee, these exceptions can save you time and money.
 Remember from Part 1 of this series that as soon as you hook up a trailer and the combination GVWR is over 10,001 pounds, all exceptions go away.
-Here you can find a brochure that outlines these exceptions and requirements.
+Here you can find further explanation of the exceptions provided for a brochure that outlines these exceptions and requirements.
 Keep in mind that even some enforcement agencies don’t know or understand the exceptions so training your drivers and keeping a copy of the pamphlet in your vehicles can be helpful.

 If you do charge a direct fee for transportation the full spectrum of DOT regulations will apply.
 If your vehicles are designed to carry 16 or more people, regardless of weight, payment type, or actual passenger count, your drivers will have to maintain a CDL driver’s license and as an employer, you will have to follow additional regulations such as drug testing and all other driver qualification requirements.
 Here are the CDL requirements promulgated by Federal DOT.